-Almost halfway along the northern shores of Loch Ness, you will reach the ruins of Urquhart Castle, for those historians amongst you there is a history dating back to the 13th century to be explored.
+Travelling from the south along the A82, almost halfway along the northern shores of Loch Ness, you will find the ruins of Urquhart Castle, for those historians amongst you there is a history dating back to the 13th century to be explored.

 From Drumnadrochit you have the option to continue north to Inverness or explore the scenic glens of Strathglass.
 In Glen Urquhart there is a RSPB reserve at Corrimony, set in moorland and Caledonian forest.
 Black Grouse can be seen in courtship in the spring, and there are crested tits, and Scottish crossbills to be spotted.
 Corrimony is also famous for Mony's Stone and the chambered cairn, part of the Clava group of cairns, which date from the 3rd century BC.

 To the west of Loch Ness is Strathglass; three scenic glens - Glen Strathfarrar, Glen Cannich and Glen Affric a National Nature Reserve.
 Here you are offered a stunning combination of mountain scenery, ancient Caledonian forests, rivers, waterfalls and abundance of wildlife.

 Visit Plodda Falls where the waterfalls are surrounded by some of the tallest Douglas Fir trees in Scotland or Reelig Glen which boasts the tallest tree in Britain.
 Beauly has a number of traditional shops and the ruins of a 13th century priory at its centre.
 Close by find the Kilmorak Gallery home to contemporary highland art, Moniack Winery and Glen Ord Distillery.

 We are sure one of the numerous Wilderness Cottages in this region will more than meet your holiday requirements and offer you the chance to experience this wonderful region for yourself.